spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### webscraper.py
 * This script takes the url for the WM CS website and extracts info about the department and courses offered.

+### darts.py
+* This script is a throwing darts game that lets the user choose how many darts to throw at a circular dart board and tell them what percent of the darts landed on the board.